openshift-kni/baremetal-deploy/install-steps.md

 ---

 # Create your install-config.yaml file
-## in the following example, some keys have been delete, so it will not work directly
+## In the following example, some keys have been deleted, so it will not work as is

 ```yaml
 apiVersion: v1